Codecademy/docs/content/luau/concepts/data-types/data-types.md

   - 'paths/computer-science'
 ---

-**Luau** use Lua 5.1 as its base which mean Luau is also dynamically typed language.
-Type of data is automatically assign based on the value.
-Data types in Luau represents the type of assigned value to the variable.
+**Luau** uses Lua 5.1 as its base which means Luau is also a dynamically typed language.
+The type of data is automatically assigned based on the value.
+Data types in Luau represent the type of assigned value to the variable.

 ## Basic Data Types